Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Experiment

 \subsection{Experimental Settings}

-{\textbf{Evaluation Datasets}} We perform experiments on the nuScenes\cite{Caesar_2020_CVPR}, which is a popular multimodal dataset used for benchmarking 3D object detection algorithms.
+{\textbf{Evaluation Datasets}}: We perform experiments on the nuScenes\cite{Caesar_2020_CVPR}, which is a popular multimodal dataset used for benchmarking 3D object detection algorithms.
 The training set of nuScenes contains 28,130 LiDAR point clouds and 1,255,109 bounding boxes, and the validation set of nuScenes contains 6,019 LiDAR point clouds.
 The nuScenes contains 10 categories, namely: car, truck, construction vehicle, bus, trailer, barrier, motorcycle, bicycle, pedestrian, traffic cone and ignore.
 We perform active selection on the training set and report the detector performance on the validation set.

-{\textbf{Evaluation Metrics}} Following the official nuScenes evaluation protocol, we report mean Average Precision(mAP) as the evaluation metric to compare different methods.
+{\textbf{Evaluation Metrics}}: Following the official nuScenes evaluation protocol, we report mean Average Precision(mAP)~\cite{Caesar_2020_CVPR} as the evaluation metric to compare different methods. {All experiments are reported the mean the standard deviation across 3 runs with different random seeds.}

-{\textbf{Detection Model}} We employ the open-source VoxelNet\cite{zhou2018voxelnet}\footnote{https://github.com/poodarchu/Det3D} as our 3D object detection detector in all experiments.
-We voxelize the input point clouds in the range of $[-51.2, 51.2]$, $[-51.2, 51.2]$ and $[-5.0, 3.0]$ for axis x, y, z, respectively.
+{\textbf{Detection Model}}: We employ the open-source VoxelNet\cite{zhou2018voxelnet} as our 3D object detection detector in all experiments.
+We voxelize the input point clouds in the range of $[-51.2, 51.2]$, $[-51.2, 51.2]$ and $[-5.0, 3.0]$ for axis x, y, z, respectively. {Additionally, we evaluate a stronger detection backbone, BEVFusion~\cite{liu2023bevfusion}, which fuses RGB and point cloud modalities for improved detection results, for comparing the overall active learning performance.}

-{\textbf{Fully Supervised Baseline}} We train a detector using the entire training set, which serves as a performance upper bound for all AL methods.
+{\textbf{Fully Supervised Baseline}}: We train a detector using the entire training set, which serves as a performance upper bound for all AL methods.
 We follow the default training setting in VoxelNet\cite{zhou2018voxelnet}.
 For nuScenes, we trained for a total 20 epoches with a batch size of 8.
 The mAP of the fully supervised baseline is 51.00\%.